watzon/personal-website/src/posts/introduction-to-the-crystal-standard-library-and-core-modules.md

 ---
 date: 2022-12-07T18:53:50.702Z
 title: An introduction to the Crystal standard library and its core modules
+description: A brief introduction to the Crystal standard library and its core modules for those new to the language
 tags:
   - crystal
   - programming